Social Impact · Art Democratization · 2010–2015

 Twice a year — January and September — the CM Création stand at Maison & Objet Paris unveiled three to four new Leon Le Baron collections.
 My photographs framed, mounted on plexi, displayed under the lights of the world's most important design and décor trade show.
 Buyers from thirty countries walking past.
 Stopping.
 Looking.

 The collections weren't generic.
 Paris By Day.
 Paris By Night.
 London.
-Les Folies — featuring visuals from my PTendercool creative direction work reimagined.
+Les Folies — featuring visuals from my Bangkok creative direction work reimagined.
 Million Dollar Kiss.
 The Geisha.
 SCAD images from the Bangkok charity project given a second life.
 Each series blended luxury codes, fashion references, and creative originality in a market drowning in stock photography and licensed reproductions.

 Everyone else sold decoration.
 I sold original work at an accessible price.